rpede/tutorial-fullstack-ci/README.md

 It simply means "execute playwright tests using chromium as the web browser".
 [Chromium](https://www.chromium.org/Home/) is the open source base which Google Chrome is build from.
-It should ensure that the web application works in Chrome and Microsoft Edge is also build from Chromium.
+It should ensure that the web application works in Chrome.
+Btw, Microsoft Edge, Opera and Vivaldi is also built from Chromium.

-It is also possible run tests with `firefox` and `webkit`, which is what Safari is build upon.
+It is also possible run tests with `firefox` and `webkit` (which is what Safari is build upon).

 Checkout [Comparison of browser engines](https://en.wikipedia.org/wiki/Comparison_of_browser_engines) for an